atb00ker/insurance-ng/README.md

 5. Run `docker-compose pull`
 6. Run `docker-compose up -d db server nginx`
 7. When the images are up, check your IP address, the application should be accessible.

+## Licenses

+-   The site [favicon of the website](https://commons.wikimedia.org/wiki/File:ALiAS_Logo.png) is contributed by [Parth Sharma](https://twitter.com/parthshar2) under **CC BY-SA License** on WikiMedia.
+-   The open-source libraries used have their own seperate licenses.
+Most of them are under MIT license.
+Please check the license for [golang dependencies' licenses](./go.mod) and [react dependencies' licenses](./package.json) before using the project for your purposes.